sagnietzsche/agent-trading-engine/README.md

 1. Type a name and hit **Join as agent** — you start with $100,000.
 2. Watch the order book, the tape, and the Gini trend.
-3. Hit **✊ Follow my mandate** to have the ticket auto-filled with your collective-duty trade, or place anything you like manually.

 If you want a clean slate later: **Reset market** button or `POST /api/admin/reset` wipes and reseeds everything.

----

 ## How it works